junhong0902/WebPlugin-Powershell-Chrome/README.md

 # CyberArk-WebPlugin-Powershell-Selenium-Chrome
 CyberArk custom CPM web plugins.

+## What to do
+1. Copy everything to CPM installation directory (use bin folder as reference)
+2. Edit /bin/template.ps1, and /bin/seleniumprocess.ini and /bin/seleniumprompts.ini
+3. Create a platform that and point prompts and process files to the one we use here.
+4. Test by running "run.cmd verifypass", "run.cmd logon", "run.cmd changepass".
+Remember to update cpmparm.ini accordingly.

 ## Things to note
 1. Make sure to use the latest chrome driver that matches your chrome's version, copy it under lib folder.
 2. Remember to rename the prompt and process files for your own use.